No. 21 Syracuse, Maryland clash after cruising in openers

 Syracuse had eight sacks and two interceptions against Liberty, and the Terrapins had eight sacks and a fumble recovery last week.

-The Orange have forced a turnover in 15 straight games, the fourth-longest streak in the nation, and Maryland is just behind at 13 in a row.
+The Orangemen have forced a turnover in 15 straight games, the fourth-longest streak in the nation, and Maryland is just behind at 13 in a row.

 MATTER OF PERSPECTIVE